xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/general_settings/default_address.md

 * **Zip/postal code** : Define the the customer’s postal code, also known as zip, postcode, Eircode, etc. that should be used as a default postal code for the taxes and shipping calculations for all unregistered customers.
 * **Address type** : Select the address type from a drop-down.
 You can choose between residential and commercial types of address.

-When all the settings are defined it is nessecary to click **Submit** to make the configuration active.
+After adjusting all the settings you require, click **Submit** to make the configuration active.

-Provided {% link "shipping" ref_4noivtKM %} and {% link "taxes" ref_kJmd7K27 %} have been configured by a store admin for the {% link "zone" ref_4malFwSp %} set as a default customer address, any not logged in customer will see the corresponding tax and delivery rates both on the cart page and at checkout before the rela address is defined:
+Provided that {% link "shipping" ref_4noivtKM %} and {% link "taxes" ref_kJmd7K27 %} have been configured for the default customer address {% link "zone" ref_4malFwSp %}, any customer who is not logged in will see the tax and delivery rates as they have been configured for the default customer address zone both on the cart page and at checkout before the actual address is entered:

 <div class="ui stackable two column grid">
   <div class="column" markdown="span"><b>Cart page</b>![540-cus-cart-page.png]({{site.baseurl}}/attachments/ref_3MxAUhHQ/540-cus-cart-page.png)</div>